Apps

 Why clean Loom?

-• Stale GPUCache data from a graphics driver update can break hardware-accelerated compositing, showing black preview areas, flickering windows, or choppy interface animations
+• Stale GPUCache shader and render data from a graphics driver update can cause black panels, flickering controls, or missing UI elements in the recorder window

 What gets cleaned